marvinwu/canner/README.md

   Usage: canner [options] [command]

   Commands:
-    init [options] [source_dir]            Initialize files and folders, under a directory. build [options] [canner.json]          Build a canner from a canner.json watch [options] [canner.json]          Watching any changes in a canner and recompiled allin [options] [htmlfile]             Make html include files all warp allin login                                  login to use canner.io api
+    init [options] [source_dir]            initialize files and folders, under a directory. build [options] [canner.json]          build a canner from a canner.json watch [options] [canner.json]          watching any changes in a canner and recompiled allin [options] [htmlfile]             make html include files all warp allin login                                  login to use canner.io api
     logout                                 logout from canner.io api
     apps:create [app_url]                  create an app on canner.io